Home/How do you apply for Government Subsidised In Home Care?

 Now that you are Approved for a Government Subsidised Home Care Package, it is time to organise your “Fee Advice letter for Home Care”.

-This letter tells you and your Approved Provider what fees you need to pay towards your Home Care Package.
-This letter is essential, especially if you are a part-pensioner or not sure if you are self-funded.
+This letter from the Department of Human Services (or DVA) tells you and your Approved Provider what fees you need to pay towards your Home Care Package.
+This letter is essential, especially if you are a part-pensioner or not sure if you are fully self-funded.
 Also the Government made changes on 1 January 2017 which made some pensioners and part-pensioners self-funded retirees.
 As a result, Approved Providers need this letter to charge the correct fees.

 Here is an example of a Fee Advice letter for Home Care.